RAW File Format

 Another option to process event data is to convert the RAW file into an HDF5 event file and then process the HDF5 event file.
 In that case, it is possible to save the processed data in an HDF5 event file.

-When reading a RAW file with the SDK, an index file named [raw_file_name].tmp_index
+When reading an event stream RAW file with the SDK, an index file named [raw_file_name].tmp_index

 is generated in the same folder.